havocp/xsbt-wiki/Dormant/Configurations.md

 [Ivy documentation]: http://ant.apache.org/ivy/history/2.2.0/tutorial/conf.html
 [Maven Scopes]: http://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope

+Most of what's on this page is now covered in [[Getting Started Library Dependencies]].
+This page should be analyzed for any points that aren't covered on the new page, and those points moved somewhere (maybe the [[FAQ]] or an "advanced library deps" page).
+Then this page could become a redirect with no content except a link pointing to the new page(s).

 # Configurations

 Ivy configurations are a useful feature for your build when you use managed dependencies.
 They are essentially named sets of dependencies.
 You can read the [Ivy documentation] for details.
 Their use in sbt is described on this page.